004Ajay/004Ajay.github.io/src/blog/2025-06-22-Installing_Nvidia_Drivers/story.md

 `lspci | grep -i nvidia`

-This will check for the presence of nvidia gpu in your system.
-If this command doesn't give a good output like in the image below, then you can stop here, because your system doesn't have a nvidia gpu or it is not detected the gpu.
+This will check for the presence of an NVIDIA GPU in your system.
+If this command doesn't give a good output like in the image below, then you can stop here, because your system doesn't have an NVIDIA GPU or it is not detecting the GPU.

 ![My system is detecting the Nvidia GPU](lspci%20output.png)